 A broad, decorated horizontal band called a frieze runs along the entire length of the walls of the Parthenon’s inner chamber (the cella).
 The frieze was carved using the bas-relief technique, which means the sculpted figures are raised slightly from the background.

 Historians believe the frieze depicted either the Panathenaic procession to the Acropolis or the sacrifice of Pandora to Athena.

 There are two sculpted, triangular-shaped gables known as pediments on each end of the Parthenon.
 The East pediment depicted Athena’s birth from the head of her father, Zeus.
 The West pediment showed the conflict between Athena and Poseidon to claim Attica, an ancient region of Greece which included the city of Athens.

 A shrine within the Parthenon housed an extraordinary statue of Athena, known as Athena Parthenos, which was sculpted by Phidias.
-The statue no longer exists but is thought to have stood 12 meters high (39 feet).
+The statue no longer exists but is thought to have stood about 12 meters high (39 feet).

 Recommended for you

 It was carved of wood and covered in ivory and gold.
 Historians know what the statue looked like thanks to surviving Roman reproductions.